Declaring Philosophy As Your Major or Minor

 If you have questions about the Philosophy major (course selection, major/minor/double major requirements, graduation, career options, or anything else) or need a departmental signature on a form, we encourage you contact either of the individuals below:

 - Director of Undergraduate Studies and Faculty Advisor: Professor Thomas Bontly, firstname.lastname@example.org

 - Academic Advisor: Kathryn Upson, email@example.com (appointments available in Nexus)

 Philosophy Plans of Study

 Related Courses: Related courses must be approved by the Director of Undergraduate Studies (listed above) prior to submission.
-Be sure to specify which courses you want to use to satisfy the Related Courses requirement when creating your Plan of Study.
+Be sure to specify which courses you want to use to satisfy the Related Courses requirement when creating your Plan of Study (in the comments section).